-Shelter WA, National Congress of Australia’s First Peoples and National Shelter have appointed PWC Indigenous Consulting Pty Limited to review housing policy and programs over the last twenty five years and their intersection with health policy, and to recommend housing policy solutions that will deliver better health outcomes for Indigenous people.
+Shelter WA and National Shelter have appointed PwC's Indigenous Consulting Pty Limited to review housing policy and programs over the last twenty five years and their intersection with health policy, and to recommend housing policy solutions that will deliver better health outcomes for Indigenous people.

 The World Health Organisation has identified that the social conditions in which people are born, live and work is the single most important determinant of good health or ill health.